aitu-dk/webpage/src/pages/blog/multimodal.md

 more than a guessing game at this point.
 However, it is an interesting and thought-provoking exercise.
 Hypothesising about a future with generally intelligent systems is so complex, that we cannot start thinking about its implications early enough.
-Reading papers like this one is a great way to
+Reading papers like this one is a great way to start.

 🚧 **Architecture.** Architecturally, the proposed model is modular and relies on the fact that we already have a lot of different perception models that